 Here is a video that portrays the stuff that can be captured with the help of a drone.

-How to put drone footage online?
+Drone versus Helicopter: How to put drone footage online?

-If you own a quadcopter equipped with a camera and you have managed to grab some stunning aerial video footages with its help, it makes sense that you want to share it with your friends.
+If you own a quadcopter equipped with a camera and you have managed to grab some stunning aerial video footage with its help, it makes sense that you want to share it with your friends.
 Having said that, this video is without any sound and has not been edited.
-If you are not a professional cinematographer and do not want to indulge yourself in extensive post processing, Ezvid Wikimaker is a handy online tool that is available for free and offers you plenty of options to edit the video and add narration.
+If you are not a professional cinematographer and do not want to indulge yourself in extensive post-processing, Ezvid Wikimaker is a handy online tool that is available for free and offers you plenty of options to edit the video and add narration.

 Getting into the details

 You must have come across the terminology Drone a number of times in your daily routine.
 Drones are used by military, enthusiasts, cinematographers and will probably be delivering pizza to your place anytime soon in the future.
 They have become so popular that they have created their own enemies who want to put an embargo on their use.
-But when you come across a radio controlled helicopter, you must be wondering whether that is a drone as well or not?
+But when you come across a radio-controlled helicopter, you must be wondering whether that is a drone as well or not?
 Let’s get down to the basics so that you are able to distinguish in a better manner.